 Milfeld and his Ph.D. advisor, Dan Flint, Regal Professor of Marketing at Haslam, coined the term “social narrative videos” to describe ads in which brands take a stance on a social issue and then present their position through storytelling.
 Flint says Milfeld has rapidly become a leading expert on these types of ads, which have become increasingly popular in the past several years.

-Milfeld says some brands used the social narrative approach more effectively than others for this year’s big game.
-He notes that the overall trends for Super Bowl ads – celebrity spokepeople, pop culture references, over-the-top scenarios and frequent product messages – can work well for some types of ads.
+Milfeld says some brands used the social narrative approach more effective than others for this year’s big game.
+He notes that the overall trends for Super Bowl ads – celebrity spokespeople, pop culture references, over-the-top scenarios, and frequent product messages – can work well for some types of ads.
 However, for social narrative videos, these strategies tend to “interrupt the immersive experience,” he says.
 “It results in a more critical evaluation of the ad.”

 As examples, Milfeld points to Secret and Microsoft, two of several brands whose ads for this year’s Super Bowl were created to promote gender equality.

 The Secret ad features a slow-motion shot of a kicker kicking a football through a goal post to win a game.
 The crowd goes wild, but then is stunned into silence and confusion when the kicker and holder remove their helmets to reveal that they are U.S. women’s soccer stars Carli Lloyd and Crystal Dunn.
 After a pause, the fans begin cheering louder than ever.